jolie/website/www/content/documentation/locations/socket.md

 In Jolie a socket location defines a TCP/IP network socket.

-Socket's location name in Jolie port definition is `socket`.
+Socket location name in Jolie port definition is `socket`.

 A socket location is an address expressed as a URI in the form `socket://host:port/path`, where: